Professor Burton Fletcher, J.D.

 A Man Ahead, Taking One for the Team

-As the son of two blue-collar agriculturists from McAlpin, Suwannee County, Florida, Burton Fletcher had character that could never be purged out of him by cheap rhetoric, nor dirtied by the excesses that come along with earned achievement and opportunity.
+As the son of two blue-collar agriculturists from McAlpin, Suwannee County, Florida, Burton Fletcher had a character that could never be purged out of him by cheap rhetoric, nor dirtied by the excesses that come along with earned achievement and opportunity.
 He was first and foremost a Christian, and such a doctrine seemed to play into every aspect of how the man conducted his life.

-As a decorated professor at El Camino College in the City of Torrance, Los Angeles County, California, he challenged his students to their fullest potential – stern at times, but never vindictive, larger-than-life, but never inaccessible.
+As a decorated professor at El Camino College in the City of Torrance, Los Angeles County, California, he challenged his students to their fullest potential, stern at times but never vindictive, larger-than-life, but never inaccessible.

 As a member of the community in the city of Torrance, he served on the boards of reputable institutions such as Pop Warner Football of Torrance, the Center for Prevention of Child Abuse, the South Bay Children’s Health Center, the West Los Angeles College Paralegal Advisory Board, and the Los Angeles Southwest College Paralegal Advisory Board.